Current and Upcoming Courses 2026 + Past Courses

 Private Lessons | In-Person and ZOOM

-Drawing, watercolor, professional feedback/guidance.
+Drawing, watercolor, natural pigment making, professional feedback/guidance.

 I have a few slots open for private lessons, in-person (in the Los Angeles area) or on ZOOM.
 We will explore your goals, resolve the things that you are struggling with, and focus on the projects that interest you most - on a schedule that works for you.